Fairness-aware Vision Transformer via Debiased Self-Attention: Preliminaries

-Similar to the Transformer architecture \cite{vaswani2017attention}, the ViT model expects the input to be a linear sequence of token/patch embeddings.
+\textbf{Overview of Vision Transformer:} Similar to the Transformer architecture \cite{vaswani2017attention}, the ViT model expects the input to be a linear sequence of token/patch embeddings.
 An input image is first partitioned into non-overlapping fixed-size square patches resulting in a sequence of flattened 2D patches.
 These patches are then mapped to constant-size embeddings using a trainable linear projection.
 Next, position embeddings are added to the patch embeddings to imbibe relative positional information of the patches.
 Finally. the ViT model prepends a learnable embedding (class token) to the sequence of embedded patches following \cite{devlin2018bert}, which is used as image representation at the model's output.

-To summarize, the ViT model consists of multiple stacked encoder blocks, where each block consists of a Multi-head Self Attention (MSA) layer and a Feed-Forward Network (FFN) layer.
+To summarize, ViT consists of multiple stacked encoder blocks, where each block consists of a Multi-head Self Attention (MSA) layer and a Feed-Forward Network (FFN) layer.
 The MSA performs self-attention over input patches to learn relationships between each pair of patches, while the FFN layer processes each output from the MSA layer individually using two linear layers with a GeLU activation function.
 Both MSA and FFN layers are connected by residual connections.